ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

   - maximum security parameter: 256 bits

-When referring to the 'maximum security parameter' size above, we are referring to the _maximum_ effective keylength of the ciphersuite, as specified in {{NIST}}.
+When referring to the 'maximum security parameter' size above, we are referring to the _maximum_ effective key length of the ciphersuite, as specified in {{NIST}}.
 The reason that this is the maximum length is because there may be attacks that serve to lower the actual value of the security parameter.
 See {{I-D.irtf-cfrg-voprf}} for more details.